TOPIC -

 I don't baby my plants so that I can purposely expose any hermie

 tendancies.
-I have literally grown out hundreds of romberries and I seem
+I have literally grown out hundreds of romberries and I seem to

 recall I full blown hermie and three or four partial ones.
-The partial
+The partial ones

-were on my first batch and I suspect the result of some sort of stress
+were on my first batch and I suspect the result of some sort of stress like

 early flowering.
 They produces a few male flowers at the base of the lower